ioslas/JAVA-mini_educated_projects/Medium_Advanced_level/Matrix/README.md

     What operation do you want to do with scalar (+,-,*,/): ...
     ```
-  - Calculation between matrix and number
+  - Calculation between matrix and number<br>
     \- Addition
     ```
     What operation do you want to do with scalar (+,-,*,/): +